 Confucius Institutes have been accused of being ‘a way for Beijing to spread propaganda under the guise of teaching, interfere with free speech on campuses and even to spy on students’.
 Compounded by geopolitical factors, concerns regarding CIs’ connection to the Chinese government have further led to the closure of some institutes in North America and Europe, federal investigations into CIs in Australia following the introduction of the Foreign Influence Transparency Scheme, and more recently, the British Prime Minister Rishi Sunak’s call to ban all CIs in the UK.

 However, despite their close affiliations with the Chinese government, CCCs have so far caused little controversy and resistance in their host countries.
 This point has been acknowledged by scholars including Zhang Xiaoling and Guo Zhenzhi as well as Liu Xin, and is also supported by my interviews with diplomats, academics, and professionals in the arts and cultural sphere in Australia.
-A former Australian diplomat believes that a CCC in particular country are less controversial because of ‘how it has been set up and what it has done’.
+A former Australian diplomat believes that a CCC in a particular country is less controversial because of ‘how it has been set up and what it has done’.

 The setup of CCCs

 Zhao Shaohua, former Chinese Vice Minister for Culture, states that the establishment of CCCs is based on mutual consent between China and the host country at a national government level.
-As such, typically, only one centre will be set up in a host country, with the exception of New Zealand, where two CCCs have been established in Wellington and Auckland.
+As such, typically, only one centre will be set up in a host country, with the exception of New Zealand, where two CCCs have been established (Wellington and Auckland).
 This largely explains why there are far fewer CCCs than CIs, which are set up through agreements with individual universities rather than national governments.
 Liu Xin, a scholar of Chinese cultural diplomacy, argues that CIs are more liable to cause controversy as they have a considerably larger presence than CCCs.

 From a structural perspective, CCCs are set up as standalone organisations, which are physically independent entities without fixed partners in their host countries.
 China’s approach to establishing CCCs is similar to that of European cultural institutes such as the Alliance Française, Goethe Institute, and British Council, which, as Chinese public/cultural diplomacy scholar Falk Hartig explains, are created abroad as standalone branches (structurally independent of local collaborators) and coordinated by a governing body in the home country.
 The structural approach of CCCs appears to be different from that of CIs, which are typically established as ‘joint ventures’ between Chinese and international partner organisations within foreign universities.